 Residents of the city have suffered much the past few decades from attacks by the English as well as civil war.
 The Scottish Reformation is in full swing and John Knox has been preaching vigorously against the Catholic Church.
 In fact, due in large part to Knox's targeted campaigns, Mary, Queen of Scots (a Catholic and archenemy of Knox) was forced off the Scottish throne.
 She was eventually imprisoned in England by her cousin, Elizabeth I, who also saw her as a threat.

 To make matters worse, in his continued efforts to reform Scotland away from the Catholic Church, Knox and the Presbyterian Church ban Christmas.
 So, what do the Scots who still want to celebrate do?
 Well, they simply push their celebrations back a week to New Year's Eve.
 Thus, you have the shift of focus to the last day of the year- Hogmanay (pronounced Hog-muh-nay).

 Therefore, out of necessity, Scots stop celebrating Christmas and embrace Hogmanay as one of the most important holidays of the year.
 With this shift comes traditions that have carried over the centuries.
-So, lets jump back into our time machine and return to the year 2019 so we can further explore Hogmanay and its traditions.
+So, lets jump back into our time machine and return to the 21st century so we can further explore Hogmanay and its traditions.